Jiantastic/Pixal/README.md

 ![alt tag](https://github.com/Jiantastic/embed-trio-IoT/blob/master/images/exampleHeatMap.png)

 This image shows the relative hot and cold areas within an image where red is hotter.
 To produce this image, we had someone do a [V sign](https://en.wikipedia.org/wiki/V_sign) in front of the sensor.
 The red coloured areas in the graph correspond to a human hand.
+We used [MatPlotLib imshow()](http://matplotlib.org/users/image_tutorial.html) to produce the graphs.

 # Applications